-Rissho Kosei-kai Oahu will be hosting a matoi camp June 7-12 2017.
-The camp will be conducted by our Youth Group leaders Jarred Serrano and Joyce Manalo.
-We will be training the attendees the art of hoisting and twirling the matoi while marching in a parade.
-The event will include the history of the matoi and how Rissho Kosei-kai use the symbol of ancient Japanese firemen to encourage our members to enthusiastically perform during parades.
-You will learn the ritual of caring for the matoi as it relates to our Buddhist practices.
+Rissho Kosei-kai Oahu hosted a matoi camp June 7-12 2017.
+The camp was conducted by our Youth Group leaders Jarred Serrano and Joyce Manalo.
+We will be trained the attendees in the art of hoisting and twirling the matoi while marching in a parade.
+The training included the history of the matoi and how Rissho Kosei-kai uses the symbol of ancient Japanese firemen to encourage our members to enthusiastically perform during parades.
+Students learned the ritual of caring for the matoi as it relates to our Buddhist practices.

-Camp participants will be housed in the Pearl City church during the event with field trips around Oahu.
-The participants will be able exhibit the proficiency while they perform during the Pan-Pacific Festival-Matsuri in Hawaii parade that marches down Kalakaua Avenue in Waikiki.
+Camp participants were housed in the Pearl City church during the event with field trips around Oahu.
+The participants were able to exhibit their proficiency with the matoi while they performed during the Pan-Pacific Festival-Matsuri in Hawaii parade that marched down Kalakaua Avenue in Waikiki.

 History of the Matoi

 In Edo Japan where there were many major fires due to the combination of wood and paper construction of homes, cooking fires, oil lamps and the density of the urban population.
 The citizens relied heavily on the organized gangs of Hikeshi (firemen).
 These men were appointed from construction workers because of their courage and swiftness.
 It was a great honor to be chosen as a Hikeshi to fight fires in your town.
 They were grouped into units to monitor & respond to fires within and near their district.